Top House Republicans urge Biden to create strategy to combat China's nuclear build-up

 EXCLUSIVE: The top Republicans on the House Armed Services, Foreign Affairs, and Intelligence committees are urging President Biden to create a "comprehensive interagency strategy" to stop China’s nuclear buildup, while warning that lack of action on the matter could result in China reaching "a degree of nuclear parity" with the United States by 2030.

-In a letter to the president, exclusively obtained by Fox News, House Foreign Affairs Committee Ranking Member Michael McCaul, House Armed Services Committee Ranking Member Mike Rogers, and House Intelligence Committee Ranking Member Devin Nunes, outlined the threat.
+In a letter to the president, exclusively obtained by Fox News, House Armed Services Committee Ranking Member Mike Rogers, House Foreign Affairs Committee Ranking Member Michael McCaul, , and House Intelligence Committee Ranking Member Devin Nunes, outlined the threat.

 WHITE HOUSE CALLS FOR ‘NEW APPROACH’ TO NATIONAL SECURITY CHALLENGES TO ‘PREVAIL’ IN COMPETITION WITH CHINA

-"We write to you today concerning the growing threat posed by the rapid Chinese nuclear build-up, as well as the unwillingness of the Chinese Communist Party to engage with the United States in good faith arms control negotiations," McCaul, Rogers and Nunes wrote.
+"We write to you today concerning the growing threat posed by the rapid Chinese nuclear build-up, as well as the unwillingness of the Chinese Communist Party to engage with the United States in good faith arms control negotiations," Rogers, McCaul and Nunes wrote.

 The members pointed to recent testimony from Admiral Charles Richard, the commander of U.S. Strategic Command, who said China has "moved a portion of its nuclear force to a Launch on Warning posture and has a nuclear weapons stockpile that is expected to at least double, if not triple, or quadruple, over the next decade."